Vutrisiran: Ocular Adverse Events

 Pooled Safety Analysis of HELIOS-A and HELIOS-B

-A pooled safety analysis including data from 707 patients who received at least one dose of vutrisiran at any time during the HELIOS-A and HELIOS-B studies was conducted to evaluate the safety of vutrisiran in patients with ATTR who received treatment for up to 58 months.1
+A pooled analysis of AEs in HELIOS-A and HELIOS-B, including data from 707 patients who received at least one dose of vutrisiran at any time during the studies, was conducted to evaluate the safety of vutrisiran in patients with ATTR who received treatment for up to 58 months.1

 The HELIOS-A vutrisiran group consisted of 160 patients who received at least one dose of vutrisiran in the initial 18-month treatment period (n=122) or initially received patisiran in the treatment period and were re-randomized to receive vutrisiran during the RTE (n=38).
 The HELIOS-B vutrisiran group consisted of 547 patients who received at least one dose of vutrisiran during the double-blind treatment period (n=326) or initially received placebo during the double-blind period and transitioned to vutrisiran in the OLE (n=221).1